yagrawl/scribbles/content/posts/2020-01-10-quantified-self.md

 ![(Img 2) Food Tracking on LifeSum](../images/2020-01-10-quantified-self/lifesum_food_tracking.png)

-I've read about people collecting data concerning their mental health in apps where you kind of rate your mental state during the day.
+I've read about people collecting data concerning their mental health in apps where you rate your mental state during the day.
 I've heard promising things about it but I personally like a more detailed account of the day, so I maintain a journal.
 I originally used to host it on [Evernote](https://evernote.com/) but I've since moved it to [Notion](https://www.notion.so/).
 I've also tried to do